phawd/GREENWIRE/README.md

   ```

 Generated cards include a unique 256-bit encryption key alongside the PAN and other details.
+Each run of the interactive menus automatically issues 5-10 sample cards and
+prints their details.
+These cards include a placeholder SLE SDA certificate so
+they can be written to either contactless or contact test hardware.

 Terminal emulation supports Dynamic Data Authentication (DDA) and can operate in wireless/contactless mode when requested.